 When it comes to the type of green tea, you could either choose Sencha green tea or Matcha green tea.

 I would recommend you try both and see which one you like.
 Overall, they are both very healthy beverages!

 The concentration and bioavailability of green tea antioxidants can depend on the type of tea and even how you brew it.

-In a straight up analysis of sencha and matcha tea, researchers found that per gram of tea leaf, the concentration of the main active polyphenol (EGCG) was 137 times greater in matcha green tea than available from sencha / Chinese green teas.
+In an analysis of sencha and matcha tea, researchers found that per gram of tea leaf, the concentration of the main active polyphenol (EGCG) was 137 times greater in matcha green tea than available from sencha and Chinese green teas.

 Can you drink too much green tea?

-This is still most likely at a safe level, but there have been cases where people have drank up to 20 cups or more a day or took large doses of green tea supplements and ended up with liver problems.
-Large doses of green tea is toxic to the liver, and should be avoided.
+This is still most likely at a safe level, but there have been cases where people have drunk up to 20 cups or more a day or took large doses of green tea supplements and ended up with liver problems.
+Large doses of green tea are toxic to the liver and should be avoided.

-But don’t worry!
-Green tea is consumed by million of people every day.
-The longest lived people on the planet drink green tea, and so not only may green tea help your grow your hair faster, it might also make you live longer and be healthier also!
+Green tea is consumed by millions of people every day, so don’t worry too much.
+The longest-lived people on the planet drink green tea often, and so not only may green tea help you grow your hair faster, but it might also make you live longer and be healthier also!

 Drinking green tea for faster hair growth is great, but you can make it even better by adding turmeric and ginger.
 I do this every day to add to the benefits of drinking green tea.
-By adding these other ingredients, you’ll create a powerful anti inflammatory drink and enhance the health benefits you get from the tea.
+By adding these other ingredients, you’ll create a powerful anti-inflammatory drink and enhance the health benefits you get from it.

 If you’re planning on using green tea to prevent hair loss, it’s important to realize that there is no one single ingredient in the diet that is likely going to make a huge difference by itself.
 This is why it’s important to include it as part of a healthy and balanced diet.
 While there is some evidence based on mechanistic reasons that green tea helps, trials in humans need to be done to confirm that it can help people with hair loss.